uxxman/raif/README.md

 # Chatting with the LLM

 When using Raif, it's generally recommended that you use one of the [higher level abstractions](#key-raif-concepts) in your application.
 But when needed, you can utilize `Raif::Llm` to chat with the model directly.
-All calls to `Raif::Llm#chat` will create and return a `Raif::ModelCompletion` record, providing you a log of all interactions with the LLM.
+All calls to the LLM will create and return a `Raif::ModelCompletion` record, providing you a log of all interactions with the LLM.

 Call `Raif::Llm#chat` with either a `message` string or `messages` array.:
 ```